 Armenia: The Struggle for Justice (Part I)

-Some Armenians, Fed up with Injustice, Leave the Country.
-Others, like Shahnazaryan Stay and Resist…
+Some Armenians, Fed Up with Injustice, Leave the Country.
+Others, like Shahnazaryan, Stay and Resist…

-An Interview with Ann Shahnazayan by David Barsamian
+An Interview with Anna Shahnazaryan by David Barsamian

-Mountainous and land-locked Armenia has had a long history, but as a nation state, it is rather new.
+Mountainous and landlocked Armenia has had a long history, but as a nation state it is relatively new.
 Armenia declared its independence in 1991.
 This wide-ranging and revealing interview with Anna Shahnazaryan, an environmental activist and a feminist based in Yerevan, covers many issues facing Armenia.

-Left with a legacy of 70 years of Soviet rule, corruption is a major problem.
+Left with a legacy of 70 years of Soviet rule, Armenia has a major corruption problem.
 The adoption of neoliberalism by elites has produced massive inequality.
 Oligarchs dominate the state and the economy.
 Unregulated mining is causing environmental damage.
 Water supplies are being threatened.
-Quality health care, extremely expensive, is available for the rich.
+Quality healthcare, extremely expensive, is available for the rich.
 Education?
 More of the same.
 The media parrot the government line.
 Patriarchy and misogyny persist.
-Women are seen as child producers for the defense of the nation.
+Women are seen as child-producers for the defense of the nation.
 A decades-old conflict continues with neighboring Azerbaijan.
 Both that border and the one with Turkey are closed.
 Some Armenians, fed up with injustice, leave the country.
 Others, like Shahnazaryan stay and resist.

 This interview, which was recorded in Yerevan, on June 9, first aired on Barsamian’s Alternative Radio (AR) program and was transcribed for the Armenian Weekly.